How to win the City2Surf

 You may think that because you are running in a big crowd you don’t need to worry too much about pace, but you will find that when you are running in the crowd it is almost impossible to get into a rhythm due to all the people stopping, swerving and blocking your passage.

-This is one of the reasons we recommend fartlek training (interval training) as part of your City2Surf preparation, as it will help you to get used to terrain and pace variation.
+This is one of the reasons I recommend fartlek training (interval training) as part of your City2Surf preparation, as it will help you to get used to terrain and pace variation.